HBIDamian/QOnCommand/README.md

 - **🔍 Auto-Discovery**: Automatic detection of QLab instances on your network via Bonjour/Zeroconf
 - **🏢 Multi-Workspace**: Connect to multiple QLab workspaces and instances seamlessly
 - **📊 Performance Monitoring**: Track command latency, success rates, and system performance
-- **🎨 Modern UI**: Beautiful, responsive interface built with Tailwind CSS and glassmorphism design
+- **🎨 Modern UI**: Beautiful, responsive interface built with Bootstrap 5 and glassmorphism design
 - **📱 Mobile-Friendly**: Optimized for tablets and smartphones with touch-friendly controls
 - **💻 Cross-Platform**: Native desktop app for macOS, Windows, and Linux
 - **📦 Single File Executables**: Portable builds that don't require installation